 In continental style, you hold the yarn in your left hand and “pick” the yarn through stitches, rather than “throwing” it with your right hand.
 This faster motion changes the way tension is created, and it typically leads to looser stitches.

-The Video with the Best Continental Knitting Tip
+the Best Continental Knitting Tip According to Patty Lyons

 One of my favorite things to do while knitting (or otherwise) is to watch knitting podcasts.
 In addition to the inspiration and sense of community, sometimes you learn something pivotal!
 Oh, the things I wish I knew from the start!